zacharysparrow/connections-bot/README.md

 - (x) Also just embed each word itself as it's own definition
 - (x) Compute similarities between each definition for each word
 - (x) Use definitions with maximum similarity between words for word similarities
+	- want to choose only one definition for each word, possibly cluster definitions first
+	- choose defn that makes the tightest clusters with as much separation as possible between clusters
 - Cluster words into groups of 4 based on similarity scores

 Clustering seems to be the most room for improvement